Charlotte Murray, Duchess of Atholl

 Charlotte Murray, Duchess of Atholl, suo jure 8th Baroness Strange (born Lady Charlotte Murray; 13 October 1731 – 13 October 1805) was a Scottish peeress.

+A plaster sculpture portrait of her, described as "After James Tassie", is held by the National Galleries of Scotland.

 Early life and background

 Born Lady Charlotte Murray, she was the daughter of James Murray, 2nd Duke of Atholl, and his first wife, Jane Frederick (circa 1693 – 13 June 1748).

-On 23 October 1753, she married her first cousin John Murray at Dunkeld, Scotland.
+On 23 October 1753, she married her first cousin, John Murray at Dunkeld, Scotland.
 They had nine children.